DaBigBlob/cinsults/readme.md

 # cinsults
 Writes insult(s) to stdout.
-Written in the C programming language without stdlib.
+Written in the C programming language without stdlib (or any other lib).

 > heavy WIP